ARBIO is a Peruvian non-profit association founded in 2010 in Puerto Maldonado, Madre de Dios.

 Ing.
 Miguel Angel Crespo (Bolivia)

-Director of PROBIOMA, an organization oriented towards Agro ecology, Management of Biodiversity, Biotechnology and Politic Incidence.
-Miguel Angel is in charge of the reproduction of biologic controllers covering 400 000 hectares in more than 60 crops in Bolivia.
+Director of PROBIOMA, an organization focused on Agroecology, Biodiversity Management, Biotechnology and Advocacy.
+He has extensive experience in the field, being in charge of the reproduction of biological controllers that cover 400,000 hectares in more than 60 crops in Bolivia.

 From its creation, Arbio funds its activities via their system of rainforest sponsorship.